-Genetic engineering (GE) refers to a set of technologies used to change the genetic make up of cells to produce novel organisms that exhibit a desired trait, such as pesticide resistance.
-This technology has made its way into the American food and farming system and GE foods, also referred to as genetically modified organisms (GMOs), are now commonplace on supermarket shelves.
+Genetic engineering (GE) refers to a set of technologies used to change the genetic make-up of cells to produce novel organisms that exhibit a desired trait, such as plants that are herbicide resistant or able to produce their own pesticides.
+This technology has found a foot hold in the American food and farming system; more than 90 percent of the "big four" crops grown in the U.S. are genetically engineered.
+GE crops, also referred to as genetically modified organisms (GMOs), are now commonplace on supermarket shelves.

 The success of our policy work relies on OEFFA's dedicated members, who are leading the way to strong and healthy local food systems.
 For more information about OEFFA's policy work or to get involved, contact email@example.com or (614) 421-2022 Ext.
 208.